credativ/plutono/docs/sources/administration/configuration.md

 ### public_mode

-Set to true to enable this Grafana instance to act as an external snapshot server and allow unauthenticated requests for creating and deleting snapshots.
+Set to true to enable this Plutono instance to act as an external snapshot server and allow unauthenticated requests for creating and deleting snapshots.
 Default is `false`.

 ### snapshot_remove_expired